FluffyL/FrangiFilter/README.md

 can be used for .nii and .DICOM files
 can also test with the given test image "vessel.png" in MATLAB code using those annotated code

 #dataprepocess.py
 1.doing skull striped refer to label file.
-2.bias field correction
+2.bias field correction.